kkm24132/Products_Projects_Initiatives/Project_FES.md

 Client Industry| Manufacturing
 Nature of project| Revenue Generation
-Your primary role on the project| Analytics/Data Science Lead Technology area | Data Science, Machine Learning, Deep Learning
+Your primary role on the project| Analytics/Data Science Lead Technology area | Data Science, Machine Learning, Time Series Forecasting

 I am involved in all stages of CRISP-DM phases and it is iterative and ongoing for multiple experiments / improvements and enhancements.